Hamzha/flask_rental_device/README.md

 # Device Rental API

-This project is build according to the requirements provided in this requirement * File
+This project is build according to the requirements provided in this [requirement](api-details.txt)

 ### Envionment
-Ubuntu 18.04
+* Ubuntu 18.04
-PostgreSQL v12.4
+* PostgreSQL v12.4

 ### How to Run this project